fbpx

 William’s Powerful Story

-No matter what hardships William Kamkwamba faced, he never became discouraged.
-He did not give in.
-He did not take the easy route.
-Against all odds, he used his desire to learn and his natural gift of curiosity to save a community.
+No matter the hardships William Kamkwamba faced, he persevered.
+He did not give up.
+Against all odds, he used his desire to learn and his natural gift of curiosity to save his community.

-In his first TED Talk, William ended his story with “I tried.
+In his first TED Talk, William ended his story with, “I tried.
 And I made it.”
-Two years later, he adds to this inspirational wisdom with “Trust yourself and believe.
+Two years later, he added to this inspirational wisdom with advice: “Trust yourself and believe.
 Whatever happens, don’t give up.”

 Don’t forget to download our free coloring pages!